 a) Current Tax:

 The tax currently payable is based on taxable profit for the year.
-Taxable profit differs from 'profit
+Taxable profit differs from

-enacted by the end of the reporting period.
+substantively enacted by the end of the reporting period.

 b) Deferred Tax:

-Deferred tax assets and liabilities arising on account of timing difference and which are capable
+Deferred tax assets and liabilities arising on account of timing difference and which are

-been enacted or substantively enacted as on the Balance Sheet date.
+that have been enacted or substantively enacted as on the Balance Sheet date.

-Deferred Tax Assets are recognized and carried forward only if there is a virtual certainty that
+Deferred Tax Assets are recognized and carried forward only if there is a virtual certainty

-values at each Balance Sheet date.
+carrying values at each Balance Sheet date.

 16. Employee Benefits:

-a) Short Term Employee Benefits:
+A) Short Term Employee Benefits:

-The undiscounted amount of short term employee benefits expected to be paid in exchange for
+The undiscounted amount of short term employee benefits expected to be paid in

-the services rendered by employees are recognised as an expense during the period when the
+exchange for the services rendered by employees are recognised as an expense during

-employees render the services.
+the period when the employees render the services.

-b) Post-Employment Benefits:
+B) Post-Employment Benefits:

 I. Defined Contribution Plan:

-A defined contribution plan is a post-employment benefit plan under which the Company pays
+A defined contribution plan is a post-employment benefit plan under which the Company

-which the employee renders the related service.
+the period in which the employee renders the related service.

-II Defined Benefit Plans :
+II.
+Defined Benefit Plans :

-The liability in respect of gratuity benefit is determined using the Projected Unit Credit Method
+The liability in respect of gratuity benefit is determined using the Projected Unit Credit

-based on actuarial valuation, performed by an independent qualified actuary.
+Method based on actuarial valuation, performed by an independent qualified actuary.

-Re-measurement of defined benefit plans in respect of post-employment are charged to the
+Re-measurement of defined benefit plans in respect of post-employment are charged to

-Other Comprehensive Income.
+the Other Comprehensive Income.

 17. Earnings per Share